lohitakshgupta/ece470_object-sorting/README.md

 4) Wrote code that (1) moves the robot in the simulator to a given set of joint variables, and (2) drew a frame in the simulator at the pose that is predicted by our implementation of the forward kinematics.

+# Demonstrating Inverse Kinematics: Checkpoint 3

+1) Wrote a code that implements numerical inverse kinematics (i.e., a function that takes a goal pose as input and returns either a set of joint variables that achieve the goal pose or an indication - e.g., "None" in python or "[]" in matlab - that the goal pose is not reachable).

+2) Wrote a code that (1) generates a goal pose either at random or in response to some kind of user input, (2) draws a frame in the simulator at the goal pose, (3) either moves the robot in the simulator to a set of joint variables that achieves the goal pose or indicates in some way that the goal pose is not reachable.

+3) Showed the robot achieving several different goal poses - selected either at random or in response to user input - and highlighting agreement between the goal pose and the actual pose of the tool frame in each case.
+Your video should also show the result of asking the robot to achieve at least one goal pose that is not reachable.